TwinLife

 Selection Method: Twin families are drawn from local resident registers in communities with at least 5,000 inhabitants in Germany.
 The twin families are recognized as such if two same-sex people with the same date of birth lived in the same household.
 Then, it was checked whether the selected persons were twins indeed.

 Mode of Data Collection: Face-to-Face data collection: Household interviews with the family via three different interview modes (CAPI, CASI, Paper-and-Pencil) plus cognitive tests, scans/photos of certificates and children's health record books.
-CATI data collection: Telephone interview with one family member (from second CATI wave onwards; before: telephone interview with each family member above the age of 10 that participated in the preceding Face-to-Face wave)
+CATI data collection: Telephone interview with one family member (from second CATI wave onwards; before: telephone interview with each family member above the age of 10 that participated in the preceding Face-to-Face wave) * CAPI-by-Phone data collection:* Due to the pandemic, a new survey mode was introduced in F2F4.
+In contrast to CATI data collection, the telephone contact was not made by the telephone studio, but by the interviewers from the previous face-to-face interviews.

 Survey institute: TNS Infratest / Kantar TNS (first Face-to-Face household survey, parts of the first telephone survey); infas Institut für angewandte Sozialwissenschaft (parts of the first telephone survey, second Face-to-Face household survey and subsequent survey waves)